Building AI Agents with MCP: Complete Course Materials

 ```

-- Enable long paths in Windows: `gpedit.msc` → Computer Configuration → Administrative Templates → System → Filesystem → Enable Win32 long paths
+- Enable in Group Policy: `gpedit.msc` → Computer Configuration → Administrative Templates → System → Filesystem → Enable Win32 long paths

 ```bash